mudassirshiekh/wx-ibmcloud-solutions-deployable-architectures/docs/lab/0_1-deploy-stack.md

     c.
 Change the Configuration name to **MY-lab-## (C)**, where the ## is replaced with your group number. <br> For example: MY-lab-00

     d.
-Make sure the **environment (D)** corresponds to your group number.<br> For this lab you will using a predefined environment configuration.
+Make sure the **environment (D)** corresponds to your group number.
+For this lab you will using a predefined environment configuration.

     e.
 Click **Add (E)** <br>
 ![alt text](../images/0.1.8-n.png)